observation/euring/CONTRIBUTING.md

 Ready to contribute?
 Here\'s how to set up `euring` for local development.

-You will need some knowledge of git, github, and Python/Django development.
-Using a Python virtual environment is advised.
+You will need some knowledge of Python development and uv, git, and GitHub.

 ### Local installation